dulanjanad/Complete-K8S-Cluster-with-Terraform-and-Ansible/README.md

 # Complete K8S Cluster with Terraform and Ansible
- Automated approach to create a Kubernetes cluster with use of Terraform and Ansible
+ An automated approach to create a Kubernetes cluster on AWS with use of Terraform and Ansible.

 This will provision a Kubernetes cluster on AWS with the control node and two worker nodes.
 Solution has been done using Terraform and Ansible.